Afroza Haque Rina

-Political life
+Career

 Afroza Haque was associated with the East Pakistan Chhatra League while studying at Eden Mohila College.
 In 1969, she was elected to the post of social service secretary in the student parliament elections.
 In 1998, she became a member of JSD council for the first time.
 She is a member of the JSD standing committee headed by Inu.
 She is also serving as the Central Convener of the National Women's Alliance.

 She was elected Member of Parliament on 6 March 2023 in the reserved women's seat of the National Parliament.